 After that I get "Searching..." response from the ORIC Atmos emulation.
 Then I press F1 and choose Insert tape, from below I check All Files and select

 MANIC1.TAP.
 The game will then load and go to the colour code copy protection verification, because this is the uncracked original!

-Please download the ORIC Manic Miner color chart so that you can pass the verification step.
+Please download the ORIC Manic Miner colour chart so that you can pass the verification step.
 Otherwise you cannot even start the game!
 I downloaded the chart from oric.org as well so credit goes to ORIC hackers rather than me.
 I just redistribute it here for easy access to ORIC Manic Miner fans out there, nothing more!

 Once the game is loaded and running, it is time for my simple but effective training hacks.

 mm stands for modify memory.
 I found that out by studying this page.

 Here are the room numbers and their names:

 |3||Abandoned Uranium Mine|